MicroEJ/docs/KernelDeveloperGuide/overview.rst

 a Multi-Sandbox Firmware.

-A *Multi-Sandbox Platform* is a Platform with the Multi Sandbox capability of the MicroEJ Core Engine enabled (see the chapter *Multi-Sandbox* of the :ref:`platform-developer-guide`).
+A *Multi-Sandbox Platform* is a Platform with the Multi Sandbox capability of the Core Engine enabled (see the chapter *Multi-Sandbox* of the :ref:`platform-developer-guide`).
 A Multi-Sandbox Firmware can only be built with a Multi-Sandbox Platform.